 outreach is not conducted; and

-SNAP recipients (mandatory or exempt) who voluntarily participate in SNAP E&T services must not be sanctioned for failure to cooperate with SNAP E&T requirements.
+SNAP recipients (mandatory or exempt) who voluntarily participate in SNAP E&T services must not be penalized for failure to cooperate with SNAP E&T requirements.

 Noncooperation—a lack of response to outreach notices or a failure to participate in SNAP E&T activities in accordance with the employment plan.
 Noncooperation begins at the close of business on the date of a missed appointment or a failure to meet participation requirements.